nfrastack/container-base/README.md

 ## About

-This repository allows you to build a container base image intended to be used to build downstream application images based on a series of modules in order to fast track building of other containers with commonly required features such as:
+This repository provides a modular container base image designed to accelerate the creation of downstream application containers.
+It includes a suite of commonly required features and modules, enabling rapid development and customization for a wide range of use cases.

 * Supporting [Alpine Linux](https://www.alpinelinux.org) 3.5-3.22
 * Supporting [Debian Linux](https://www.debian.org) Trixie, Bookworm, Bullseye, Buster